SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-29-cops-and-santa.md

 Ok, fine: have a cat picture.
 The Weekend Publisher didn't think the joke was that funny either, when I told him.
 As you can plainly see.

 He is a Good Cat, but not an especially Good Critic.
-You should see his dining reviews of cat food.
+You should see his cat food reviews.

 ---